rossrobino/drab/src/lib/docs/classes/base.md

-The `Base` class provides the `trigger` and `content` methods for selecting elements via HTML attributes along with other helpers for each custom element in the library.
+Each element in the library extends the `Base` class.
+It provides the `trigger` and `content` methods for selecting elements via HTML attributes along with other helpers.

-Set a `trigger` or `content` attribute to a CSS selector to change the default selector from `[data-trigger]` and `[data-content]`.
+By default, `trigger`s and `content` will be selected via the `data-trigger` and `data-content` attributes.
+Alternatively, you can set the `trigger` or `content` attribute to a CSS selector to change the default selector from `[data-trigger]` or `[data-content]` to a selector of your choosing.
+This can be useful if you have multiple elements within one another.

+Each element can have multiple `trigger`s, but will only have one `content`.

 ---